eternal-engineer/vuepress-blog-boilerplate/src/blog/a-philosophy-of-software-design.md

 * Complexity is more apparent to readers :)

 **Symptoms of complexity**

 * Change amplification - huge change radius for a visible small change.
 * Cognitive Load - How much information do I need to know to complete a task.
 Too much information increases the chances of missing out on something crucial and hence bugs crop up. eg. global variables, API's with destructive side effects.
 * Unknown Unknowns - not sure which piece of code to change for completing a task.
 This is a factor for every person who's new to the team

 * One of the most import design goals is to make the system ***obvious***.
 Obvious systems reduce onboarding thereby reducing time, effort and money

 **Causes of complexity**
+Complexity is caused by two things - ***dependencies and obscurity***

+A dependency exist if a given piece of code cannot be understood in isolation